mmmaurer/perspective_argument_retrieval/README.md

         - `test.jsonl`
     - `corpus.jsonl`

-Given this structure, the path `dataset_cycle_n/` can be used as data path in our implementation to load corpus and queries from.
+Given this structure, the path `dataset_cycle_n/` can then be used as data path in our implementation to load the corpus and queries from.

 ## Repository structure & reproduction
 Find implemented functionality of SBERT-based and tf-idf-based rankers in [`src/models/rankers.py`](src/models/rankers.py).\